karlcswanson/phoneboard/README.md

 # Phoneboard
-Phoneboard manages Twilio hosted conference calls and JK Audio AutoHybrid IP2 devices.
+Phoneboard is a dashboard for Twilio conference rooms and JK Audio AutoHybrid IP2 devices.

 ## Screenshots